 Aha price: Starts at $39 per month per user for the ideas portal, which is the feedback collection system.
 It's $59 per month per user for the roadmapping feature and the ideas portal together.
 They also offer a 30-day free trial and discounts for young startups.

 Ideal use case: Aha is for product management teams at large SaaS companies that want to crowdsource ideas and set product strategies.

 Read more: Aha vs. Savio: how do they compare?

 Roadmunk is an end-to-end visual roadmapping software tool aimed at organizing customer feedback for product management.
 It allows you to direct feedback from several sources into a single repository where you can prioritize it and decide what to build next.
 Roadmunk features two prioritization templates—values vs. effort and RICE—to help your roadmap workflow.

 Roadmunk price: Starts at $19 a month for a single “roadmapper”.
 For more than one roadmapper, the Business plan starts at $49 per user per month.
 There's a free trial on all plans and discounts for nonprofits.

 Ideal use case: Companies of any size that want a basic feedback collection system combined with a sophisticated roadmapping tool.

 Companies that use customer feedback to make better products are more successful.
-These customer feedback management tools are just some of the solutions out there to help you collect your users' feedback, organize and prioritize it, and then build the features they'd like to see next.
+The customer feedback management tools above are just some of the solutions out there to help you collect your users' feedback, organize and prioritize it, and then build the features they'd like to see next.